 The most impressive examples of Baroque architecture in Scicli are found in the religious architecture, in part because many aristocratic palaces were lost as a result of urban renovation carried out between the 19th and 20th centuries.
-As a result many of the highlights we mention below are the churches in the town, although we start with the castle and a little history.
+As a result many of the highlights are the churches in the town although the town is dominated by a rather impressive castle.